tblivet/docs/basics/installation/advanced/httpd.md

 </VirtualHost>
 ```

-If PHP-FPM is on another container than APACHE and both containers share a single volume that contains
-the application code but with different mount path, then the use and adapt the following lines (in this
-example /var/www/html is the mount path in the PHP-FPM container)
+If PHP-FPM is running in a separate container from Apache, and both containers share a single volume that contains the application code but with different mount paths, you should use and adapt the code snippet below.
+In the example below, the mount path in the PHP-FPM container is /var/www/html.

 ```
     <FilesMatch .php$>